southball/ctf-writeups/SECCON-CTF-2023-Qual/README.md

 ## Welcome (00:00, 50 pt, 617 teams solved)

 The flag is posted one hour before the competition started in the #announcement channel of the Discord.
-Simply submit the flag for 50 pt.
+Simply submit `SECCON{Welcome_to_SECCON_CTF_2023}` for 50 pt.

 ## jumpout (00:40, 84 pt, 154 teams solved)